IllDepence/hyperpie/notes/annotation_guidelines.md

         * “relation extraction”
 * **metrics**
     * are only annotated if the authors clearly refer to the *method* of calculation, rather than the score
+    * a good indicator for this is a citation marker after the surface form
     * in scope example:
         * “We can use BLEU [45] and SciBERT [3] in comparison as a distinct case in point.
 BLEU is a method for automatic evaluation of machine translation proposed in 2002.
-This method soon becomes and still is the most widely used metric.”
+This method soon becomes and still is the most widely used metric.” → annotate “BLEU”
     * out of scope examples:
         * “we consider the h-index of”
         * “we calculate the F1 score for”